thatandromeda/lc_etl/README.md

 - `quadfeather --files viz/labeled_model.csv --tile_size 10000 --destination viz/lc_etl_tiles`
   - The arguments can be different if you prefer

+Some of these (`train_doc2vec` in particular) may be time-consuming, so you might want to run them with `nohup`, or whatever you like for being able to walk away from a process for a while.

 To load a model, in order to explore it:
 - `pipenv run python`
 - `>>> import gensim`